edwardogheneochuko/eden-tech/README.md

 ✅ Modern utility-first styling with Tailwind CSS
 ✅ Framer Motion animations
 ✅ Icon support with react-icons
+✅ AI chatbot to chat with users about their finances 🤖💰

 🚀 Technologies Used
 React – front-end framework